subhajit10000/Dual-Analog-Input-Display-Unit-with-Arduino/README.md

 The system is built around an Arduino board, which serves as the central processing unit.
 Two analog sensors or variable input devices, such as potentiometers, temperature sensors, or light-dependent resistors (LDRs), are connected to the analog input pins of the Arduino.
 The microcontroller continuously reads the voltage levels from both inputs using its built-in Analog-to-Digital Converter (ADC).
 These analog signals, which typically range from 0 to 5 volts, are converted into digital values between 0 and 1023.
 The processed values are then displayed on an LCD or OLED display, allowing users to observe both inputs in real time.

+The project highlights the capability of Arduino to handle multiple sensor inputs efficiently while maintaining fast response times.
+The display is updated continuously, ensuring that changes in either analog input are reflected immediately.
+This real-time monitoring feature makes the project useful for applications such as environmental monitoring, equipment testing, voltage measurement, and educational demonstrations of analog signal processing.